-Philadelphia Fed Manufacturing Index in the United States is expected to be 9.41 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Philadelphia Fed Manufacturing Index in the United States to stand at 18.00 in 12 months time.
-In the long-term, the United States Philadelphia Fed Manufacturing Index is projected to trend around 16.00 Index Points in 2020, according to our econometric models.
+Philadelphia Fed Manufacturing Index in the United States is expected to be 3.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Philadelphia Fed Manufacturing Index is projected to trend around 19.00 points in 2024 and 10.00 points in 2025, according to our econometric models.